weefbellington/screenplay/README.md

 Screenplay
 ==========

-The artsy cousin to Square's [Flow](http://corner.squareup.com/2014/01/mortar-and-flow.html).
+Screenplay is the artsy cousin to Square's [Flow](http://corner.squareup.com/2014/01/mortar-and-flow.html).
 Where Flow provides the basic tools for building a View-based navigation flow -- backstack management, view inflation -- Screenplay is concerned with the narrative details: scene transitions, layout management and a lifecycle for each.